saveenr/usql-tutorial/extending-usql/user-defined-functions.md

 # User-Defined Functions

-User defined functions are normal static methods on a .NET Class
+User defined functions are normal static methods on a .NET Class.
+Below is the code for a simple class.

-Compile the code below as OrdersLib.dll and upload it to "/DLLs/OrdersLib.dll".

 ```
 namespace OrdersLib